Winter can be difficult when you are stuck indoors, but we can make it enjoyable for our children with these cheap indoor activities for kids.

 I did this with my boys, and they loved it.
 We picked some animals (you can use this Scholastic lesson here) and learned about them, how far they jump, and other facts.
 Then we measured out how far they jump and saw how far we could do it as well.

 Pick a plant and analyze

 Go Botany!
-Pick plant outdoors (the plant comes from outside, but the rest is an indoor activity- I promise!) and bring it indoors (see?) and dissect it.
+Pick a plant outdoors (the plant comes from outside, but the rest is an indoor activity- I promise!) and bring it indoors (see?) and dissect it.
 Put it on a white paper or white tray and use tweezers to pick it apart and see what it is inside.
-Older kids can try to identify the different parts and maybe label it on a paper for a fun visual aid.
+Older kids can try to identify the different parts and maybe label them on paper for a fun visual aid.

 Learn a dance

 Dance party!
 We love dancing, and it’s super fun to all learn a dance together.
 That is why those tik-tok dances go viral.
 You can learn one of those or have different kids choreograph and teach the rest.
 Extra fun if you record and send it to friends and family.

 A massive game of hide and seek inside the whole house with adults and kids alike?
 Yes, please!
 Kids will enjoy hiding and finding parents in weird spots.
 With different family members of various sizes, everyone can find interesting places to hide.

 Have each kid pick a challenge that everyone else has to do.
 It can be simple, like crawling to the other side of the room, or more complicated, like a sequence: hop four times, jump three times, and walk only on the white tiles.

 Bubbles indoors?
 Why not?
 Anything that is usually done someplace else but then moved inside is pure fun for young kids.